Top 10 Wrist Wraps for Powerlifting

 q: What is the difference between a sprain and a strain?

 A sprain is when you stretch or tear your ligament.
-Ligaments are the tissue which stabilizes and supports the joints.
+Ligaments are the tissue that stabilizes and supports the joints.
 A strain is an injury to a muscle or tendon.

 q: What is the easiest way to position a wrist wrap?